 I also iterated the mockups and prototype.

 If I were to pursue this idea, the next phase would be to use this as a feasibility study to pursue funding rounds for a potential startup.
-This proves how human-centered design can transform and iterate an idea to become better and better over time.
+This demonstrates how I can approach a problem though human-centered design and iterate an idea to become better and better over time.